tildedave/httpmock.js/README.md

-restmock-node
+httpmock.js
 =============

 Node port of Restmock (https://github.com/tildedave/restmock).

-Restmock is an HTTP server that serves mostly static content.
+HTTPMock is a  server that serves mostly static content.
 Its configuration is specified by an external file in a DSL.

 Usage